A Gapless Phase with Haagerup Symmetry

 This CFT (\ref{bingo}) admits relevant deformations by $\pm\epsilon_{i}$, $i=0, 1$.
 Each of the $3\SP_i$ models either flows to a $\Z_3$ spontaneous symmetry breaking (SSB) or trivial phase, depending on the sign of $\epsilon_i$.
 For the two universe $\cH_3$-symmetric CFT (\ref{bingo}), deformations where $\epsilon_0$ and $\epsilon_1$ have the same sign correspond to relevant deformations to the gapped $\cH_3$-symmetric phases with 2 and 6 vacua.
-We also can consider deformations with opposite signs $\epsilon_0 =-\epsilon_1$, which naturally would have an interpretation in terms of flowing to the 4 vacua gapped phase.
+We also can consider deformations with opposite signs $\epsilon_0 =-\epsilon_1$, which flow to a 4 vacua gapped phase.
 The proposed phase diagram is shown in figure \ref{fig:PhaseDiag}.

 We also note that the CFT (\ref{bingo}) can be thought of as the stacking of the 3SP CFT with the Haagerup symmetric TQFT with 2 vacua \footnote{In our construction, the 3SP model could be replaced by any other $\Z_3$-symmetric CFT at the transition between a $\Z_3$ SSB phase and the trivial phase.}.
 Of course any CFT times an $\cH_3$-symmetric TQFT would trivially give a gapless phase with $\cH_3$ symmetry.
-However, the key distinction of the theory (\ref{bingo}) is, that it correctly models the phase transitions between the gapped phases with Haagerup symmetry.
+However, the key distinction is that the theory (\ref{bingo}) correctly models the phase transitions between the gapped phases with Haagerup symmetry.

 We corroborate the continuum analysis by also constructing the anyon chains that realise the gapped phases, as well as the gapless phase (\ref{bingo}), following the general approach in \cite{Bhardwaj:2024kvy}.
-This approach is taylored to construct the lattice models directly from the SymTFT and club sandwich data.
+This approach is tailored to construct the lattice models directly from the SymTFT and club sandwich data.
 Similar lattice model constructions for fusion category symmetries have appeared in \cite{Feiguin:2006ydp,2009arXiv0902.3275T, Aasen:2016dop, Buican:2017rxc, Aasen:2020jwb, Lootens:2021tet, Lootens:2022avn, Inamura:2021szw}.